Package 'stratallo'

 rna_rec(total_cost = 340, A = A, bounds = M)

-Recursive Neyman Algorithm for Optimal Sample Allocation Under Box Constraints
+Recursive Neyman Algorithm for Optimum Sample Allocation under Box Constraints (RNABOX)

 Description